frzambra/frzambra.github.io/pages/about.md

 {Foto de Matteo}

-On July 2010, I moved again, getting back to ChillÃ¡n to return to work with the University of Concepcion, this time to work with the water users organization of RÃ?o Nuble.
+On July 2010, I moved again, getting back to Chillan to return to work with the University of Concepcion, this time to work with the water users organization of Ri?o Nuble.

 On December 2010, guess what? yes, I moved once again, to the North of Chile, the city of La Serena was the choice this time.
 This is a very beautiful city, with beaches and mountains, realy pretty.